biopragmatics/oquat/docs/invalids/prefix/eol.md

-# EC
+# eol: Environment Ontology for Livestock

+This page summarize the different resources that reference `eol` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['EOL']
+1 variants on the standard prefix were found: ['EOL'].

-## `foodon`
+## `foodon`: The Food Ontology

-Identifiers for this prefix are given correctly in The Food Ontology.
+Identifiers for this prefix are given incorrectly correctly in `foodon`.

 | external_xref                               |   usages_count | usages                                                    |
 |---------------------------------------------|----------------|-----------------------------------------------------------|